-Ally Shwed is a cartoonist, writer, and editor, originally from New Jersey.
-She received her Master of Fine Arts degree in Sequential Art from the Savannah College of Art & Design and has worked with The Boston Globe, Topic, Jezebel, First Second Books, BOOM!
-Studios, and Lion Forge Comics.
-She regularly contributes to the comics journalism website The Nib, and together with artist Gerardo Alba, she runs Little Red Bird Press, a visual arts studio specializing in comics and printmaking.
+Ally Shwed is a cartoonist, writer, and editor who specializes in visual journalism.
+She received her MFA in Sequential Art from the Savannah College of Art & Design and has worked with such publications as The Boston Globe, The Nib, and Vox.

-She recently concluded a visiting professorship at Tecnológico de Monterrey in Querétaro, México, where she spearheaded a program in sequential art studies.
-In fall of 2017, Ally was selected as a Creator-in-Residence at the crowdfunding platform Kickstarter, during which she published Little Red Bird’s comic anthology Blocked: Stories from the World of Online Dating.
-In 2018, she was selected as a Denver Independent Comics & Art Expo Fellow and was asked to be a featured contributor to the Oxford Handbook of Comic Book Studies.
+In 2017, Ally concluded a visiting professorship at Tecnológico de Monterrey in Querétaro, México, where she spearheaded a program in sequential art studies.
+Later that year, she was selected as a Creator-in-Residence at the crowdfunding platform Kickstarter, during which she published Blocked: Stories from the World of Online Dating, which was nominated for a DINKy Award.
+In 2018, she received a fellowship through the Denver Independent Comics & Art Expo and was a featured contributor to the Oxford Handbook of Comic Book Studies.

 Ally's recent projects include the graphic novel Why the People (Macmillan, 2022) and Votes for Women (Little Red Bird Press, 2020), which was nominated for the 2021 Ringo Award for Best Anthology and featured in 'Drawing Us Together: Public Life and Public Health in Contemporary Comics', an exhibition at the Harvard Radcliffe Institute.
 She just finished illustrating a coloring book for Microcosm Publishing, due out later this year, and is currently teaching as an adjunct professor at SCAD.